Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: Introduction

 \section{Introduction}

-Recent works advocate for \textit{scientific foundation models} to circumvent the high cost of simulation through solution of partial differential equations (PDEs) \cite{herde2024poseidon, mccabe2025walrus, shen2024ups, choi2025defining, NASEM_FM_DOE_2024}.
-Unlike large language models trained on large corpora of text, scientific data are unstructured, sparse, and expensive to curate, making large-scale corpus construction a major challenge.
+\emph{Scientific foundation models} aim to reduce the cost of solving partial differential equations (PDEs) by learning reusable surrogate models across physical systems, geometries, and parameter regimes \cite{herde2024poseidon, mccabe2025walrus, shen2024ups, choi2025defining, NASEM_FM_DOE_2024}.
+Unlike large language models trained on large corpora of text, scientific data are unstructured, sparse, and expensive to curate, making the large-scale corpus construction required for foundation models a major challenge.
 In domains where high volumes of data exist, such as weather prediction \cite{bodnar2024aurora,price2025probabilistic} or protein/molecular physics \cite{jumper2021highly,ahmad2022chemberta}, learned simulators enable real-time predictions on single GPUs, unlocking design exploration previously restricted to supercomputing campaigns.

 Recent work aims to curate corpora of PDE simulations for diverse fundamental physics over ranges of boundary conditions and material parameters \cite{ohana2024well,takamoto2022pdebench}.
 These efforts typically restrict attention to rectilinear domains (or domains diffeomorphic to them), allowing the use of Cartesian representations.
-Complex geometry is a central unresolved barrier to deploying scientific foundation models in realistic engineering settings, with appropriate benchmarks only recently emerging.
-In this work, we adopt the viewpoint that multitask learning for a scientific foundation model requires generalization to geometries not encountered during training.
+Complex geometry is a central unresolved barrier to deploying scientific foundation models in realistic engineering settings.
+In this work, we take geometry generalization to be a necessary capability for scientific foundation models intended for engineering design and simulation.